wavded/ogre/readme.md

 You can easily install these modules using the [Node Package Manager (npm)](http://github.com/isaacs/npm).

 (2) Ogre also requires the command line tool *ogr2ogr* which available as a part of the [gdal package](http://trac.osgeo.org/gdal/wiki/DownloadingGdalBinaries).
+You must download a recent version that includes support for "GeoJSON" format.

 ### Running